massonix/HCATonsilData/README.md

 # Requirements

-The data was uploaded to ExperimentHub in the release 3.15 of Bioconductor, Thus, you need to have BioC >= 3.15 to be able to use the package.
+The data was uploaded to ExperimentHub in the release 3.15 of Bioconductor.
+Thus, you need to have BioC >= 3.15 to be able to use the package.
 In addition, you will need R >=4.2.